 Avoid These Fine Art Photography Cliches

 I have explained the basic tips and tricks to start out in fine art photography.
-But since it’s very subjective, it’s very important to explain cliches as well.
+But since fine art is very subjective, it’s very important to explain cliches as well.

 I am tired of seeing vague and clueless images posted as fine art photography.
 So here is a quick list of cliches that you need to understand before starting out.
 And then you should avoid them.